HPAC/PartialRanker/README.md

 ## Acknowledgement

-Financial support from the Deutsche Forschungsgemeinschaft (German Research Foundation) through grants GSC 111 and IRTG 2379 is gratefully acknowledged.
+Financial support from the Deutsche Forschungsgemeinschaft (German Research Foundation) through the grant IRTG 2379 is gratefully acknowledged.